opnfv/compass4nfv/docs/release/installation/installation.rst

 =========================

-This document describes providing guidelines on how to install and configure the Danube release of OPNFV when using Compass as a deployment tool including required software and hardware configurations.
+This document describes providing guidelines on how to install and configure the Euphrates release of OPNFV when using Compass4nfv as a deployment tool including required software and hardware configurations.